eclipse-hono/hono/site/documentation/content/user-guide/device-registry.md

-* Registration information can be retrieved using the [search devices]({{< relref "/api/management#devices/searchDevicesForTenant" >}}) operation defined by the Device Registry Management API, but filtering and sorting are not supported yet, so these parameters will be ignored for now.
+* Registration information can be retrieved using the [search devices]({{< relref "/api/management#devices/searchDevicesForTenant" >}}) operation defined by the Device Registry Management API, but the *filterJson* and *sortJson* query parameters are (currently) being ignored.
+  The result set will always be sorted by the device Id in ascending order.
 {{% /notice %}}

 ### Managing Credentials